JvdW/grav/pages/02.puzzle-it/01.blog/blog2/blog_item.en.md

         first_line: true
 ---

-The theme for the Puzzle-IT site has been revamped :-)
+The theme for the Puzzle-IT site has been revamped.
+:-)